rust-bitcoin/bitcoin_hashes/README.md

 # Groestlcoin Hashes Library

 This is a simple library which implements the hash functions needed by Groestlcoin.
-These are Groestl, SHA1, SHA256, SHA256d, and RIPEMD160.
+These are Groestl512, SHA1, SHA256, SHA256d, and RIPEMD160.
 As an ancilliary thing, it exposes hexadecimal serialization and deserialization, since these are needed to display hashes anway.